gbv/jskos-server/README.md

 ### GET /data
 Returns data for a certain URI or URIs.
 Can return concept schemes, concepts, concordances, mappings, and annotations.

+**Note:** As of version 2.0, this endpoint was adjusted to return all types of items that are available in the database, instead of just concepts and concept schemes.
+The additional parameters, apart from `uri`, were also removed.
+For the previous behavior (only without returning concept schemes), see [GET /concepts](#get-concepts).

 * **URL Params**

   `uri=[uri]` URIs for concepts or concept schemes separated by `|`